children meaning

 - Used in the Ending of Sentence

-- Because of their liberal leanings they will co-educate their children.
+- Because of their liberal leanings they are co-educating their children.

 - Used in the Middle of Sentence